ardulat/coding-interview-prep/README.md

 # Coding Interview Preparation Plan

-This is my personal coding interview preparation plan that I hope to follow the during time frame.
+This is my personal coding interview preparation plan that I hope to follow during the time frame.
 Many things were adopted from other interview prep guides, some were suggested by top KZ coders that I know.
 Everything was then customized according to my knowledge and experience.
 Feel free to customize it for yourself.

-**Time frame**: ~6 month (mid May - mid November) **Goal**: at least 1 offer to big tech company in Europe/US
+**Time frame**: ~6 month (mid May - mid November) &nbsp;
+**Goal**: at least 1 offer to big tech company in Europe/US

 # Background